 Verizon phones, especially exclusives like those sold under the DROID brand, don't have a very good reputation for quick updates.
 The most notable offender of this, the DROID Turbo, took until December of 2016 just to get an official Android 6.0 Marshmallow update.
 However, the Turbo 2's Nougat update is here, and thankfully, it didn't take nearly as long.
 Read More

 So here's a pretty crazy deal.
 Best Buy is selling the Verizon-branded DROID Turbo 2, the Motorola flagship from late 2015, for $312.
 That's a pretty good deal on its own, even if it comes with a bit of a bummer that it's only available on an installment plan ($12.99 for 24 months).
 But what's particularly nutty is that Best Buy is throwing in a $200 gift card to the store with each one.
-That brings the effective price for the phone down to just $112.
-For a brand new version of a model that's coming up on a year and a half from release, that's hard to beat.
 Read More

 Cracking the screen glass is the easiest way to damage a modern smartphone, if only because there's just so much of it.
 Verizon isn't the only company making offers for a protection plan, giving customers a little peace of mind for reduced-price phone repairs in exchange for a few bucks a month.
 But the newest version of the plan does have an interesting bonus: they're offering same-day screen replacement for some of the carrier's most high-profile devices.
 Verizon is hoping that people will be willing to shell out some extra dough for the chance to fix up their screens without having to deal with shipping.
 Read More